Chinese Herbal Medicine: Everything You Need To Know

 Anti-inflammatory Properties

 Modern studies have validated the anti-inflammatory properties of certain Chinese herbs.
-For example, turmeric and ginger have been shown to reduce inflammation and alleviate pain.
+For example, studies show turmeric and ginger reduce inflammation and alleviate pain.
 These findings support the traditional use of these herbs in Chinese herbal medicine and highlight their potential for treating inflammatory conditions.

 Antiviral and Immune-Boosting Effects

-Some herbs have been found to possess antiviral and immune-boosting properties.
-For instance, astragalus and echinacea are known for their ability to enhance the immune system and protect against infections.
+Researchers have found some herbs possess antiviral and immune-boosting properties.
+For instance, Astragalus and Ban Lan Gen are known for their ability to enhance the immune system and protect against infections.
 These herbs are commonly used in Chinese herbal medicine to prevent and treat viral illnesses.

 Safety and Regulation